What to Write in a Sympathy Card

-- Express some words of sympathy.
-Tell the receiver that you are sorry to hear about the loss.
+- Express some words of sympathy: Tell the receiver that you are sorry to hear about the loss.
 You might want to mention some positives of the person who died.
 An example could read: "I am sorry about John's passing.
 He was a blessing to me and a good friend for many years."
 This positive example might make the receiver feel lighter and look back on the deceased even more fondly, which can help with the grieving process.

-- Express your feelings.
-Tell the receiver how you feel about the loss.
+- Express your feelings: Tell the receiver how you feel about the loss.
 You want your card to read as personal rather than just one in a sea of many that say the same generic thing.
 This is really more of an empathy than a sympathy section though, as you'll want to try to place yourself in the receiver's shoes by empathizing without pushing it by trying to relate when you can't.
 Be honest and express your feelings as simply as you can.
 An example might be: "I was deeply saddened when I heard that he died."

-- Close your message of sympathy.
-Remember to always finish off your message so that it reads as complete, rather than something abrupt that came off as if you put very little thought into.
+- Close your message of sympathy: Remember to always finish off your message so that it reads as complete, rather than something abrupt that came off as if you put very little thought into.
 An example could be: "While I don't know what you need right now, know that my heart goes out to you."
 Sign it "Kindly," "Warmly," or "Love," depending on who will get it.

 If you decide to do anything else with your message besides the above, you may want to review it to make sure it is appropriate.
 Some things are not appropriate for sympathy cards.
-Keep the cliches to a minimum, and write in conversational tone.
-Remember, don't be patronizing and don't ramble.
+Keep the cliches to a minimum, and write in a conversational tone.
+Remember, don't be patronizing, and don't ramble.

 Sympathy Card Template

-If you need a little direction and would like to include more than just a one liner, here's a template that you can use in your sympathy card.
+If you need a little direction and would like to include more than just a one-liner, here's a template that you can use in your sympathy card.
 See below for a longer, more involved message that the receiver may appreciate you taking the time out to write: